 Lines stretched around the block to see James Turrell’s light installation filling the rotunda of the Solomon R. Guggenheim Museum a couple of years ago.
 But the latest Turrell in New York isn’t in a museum.
-To see the piece, you need to have business to conduct with billionaire George Soros or his son Robert, president and deputy chairman of Soros Fund Management.
+To see this piece, you need to have business to conduct with this family-run office.
 Rising through its double-height main reception area is Turrell’s enormous hollow egg shape, a chamber that required a laborious six-month process to construct from white solid-surfacing and concealed LEDs.
 Typically for this master of light and space, his mysterious conceptual sculpture alters our perceptions.
 Once you enter the egg and encounter the shifting colors inside, everything outside it looks different for a few seconds.

 Like the Turrell, its surroundings make us see the world differently.
 A Manhattan office, it turns out, can be as graciously proportioned and serene as a Palladian villa.
 That’s thanks to the impressive real estate, 125,000 square feet on five levels of a brand new tower by Skidmore, Owings & Merrill, and even more so to the joint efforts of the two interiors firms, Shelton, Mindel & Associates and Architecture + Information.

-Interior Design Hall of Fame member Lee Mindel relates the egg installation to the philanthropic work done by Soros: “This is a metaphoric think tank.
-Robert really desired contemplative spaces, as opposed to some of the hedge funds that we all know of.
+Interior Design Hall of Fame member Lee Mindel relates the egg installation to the philanthropic work done by the client: “This is a metaphoric think tank.
+They really desired contemplative spaces, as opposed to some others that we all know of.
 That’s something beyond interior design.”
 A+I senior associate Sommer Schauer, recalling long client meetings to ensure that everything was perfect, adds of the president: “More than any other person of that stature that we ever worked with, he had the desire and ability to look at everything from big-picture concepts to details.”

 One of those details is especially telling.
 For the entry to the reception area that holds the Turrell, the team received permission to actually carve out part of the elevator core to sculpt walls into a gentle curve that follows the egg’s.
 Value engineering was clearly not on the table.
 Schauer credits this subtle move with establishing “a hierarchy of space and intimacy.”
 When you’re standing there, looking up, the core-scoop indeed feels like a game-changing gesture, breathing humanity into the eminently urban rectilinear geometry.